xwang365/portfolio-examples/pytorch/gpt2/README.md

 ```

 ## Run the pre-training application of GPT2-small
+**Notice**: The default scripts are used to get benchmarks for throughput only.
+You must passing path to processed data files to `--train-path` to start the actual pre-training, you may also need to specify the `--save-model-path` to save checkpoints.
+Further arguments are described in the source file `train_gpt2.py` and hyperparameters for model are listed in json files in `config/`.

+This script runs the 117M parameter GPT2 pre-training.
 ```
 bash run/pretraining_small.sh
 ```

-## Run the pre-training application of GPT2-medium on POD16
+## Run the pre-training application of GPT2-medium
+This script runs the 345M parameter GPT2 pre-training.
 ```
 bash run/pretraining_medium.sh
 ```

-## Run the pre-training application of GPT2-large(SL=512) on POD16
+## Run the pre-training application of GPT2-large(SL=512)
+This script runs the 762M parameter GPT2 pre-training, with sequence length=512.
 ```
 bash run/pretraining_large.sh
 ```

 ## Run the pre-training application of GPT2-large by poprun
+This script runs the 762M parameter GPT2 distributed pre-training using PopRun, which can scale the application from POD16 to POD256 and further.

+We advise you to first read through the [User Guide](https://docs.graphcore.ai/projects/poprun-user-guide/en/latest/index.html) for PopRun before running this script.
 ```
 bash run/pretraining_large_poprun.sh
 ```